scenic-views/scenic/CONTRIBUTING.md

 3. Run `rake` to verify that the tests pass against the version of Rails you are running locally.
 4. Make your change with new passing tests, following existing style.
+5. Run `standardrb --fix` to ensure your code is formatted correctly.
 5. Write a [good commit message], push your fork, and submit a pull request.
 6. CI will run the test suite on all configured versions of Ruby and Rails.
    Address any failures.